Gaslighting: How It Manipulates Relationships

 Below is an example of how gaslighting can rob a victim’s own perception, identity, and self-worth:

 Gaslighter: “Your hair is ugly!”
 (Focusing on an individual’s vulnerability, or creating an issue/vulnerability where none existed previously.)

 Victim: “No, it’s not!”
 (Victim uses own experience to initially protest/refute.)

 Gaslighter: “Your hair is ugly, believe me.
 It’s ugly every time I see it.
 Many people can see how ugly it is.
 It’s REAL ugly ...”
 (Repeats and exaggerates the lie.
 Making “universal” statements as if an individual lie is corroborated by many others, with little or no actual evidence.)

 Victim: “My friends say they like my hair.”

 Gaslighter: “They’re lying to you.
 I’m the only one being honest with you.
 You should thank me for pointing this out.
 I give myself a lot of credit for being honest with you.
-Trust me: Your hair is REALLY bad and REALLY ugly.”
+Trust me: Your hair is really bad and really ugly.”
 (Refutes the victim’s experience and reality.
-Taking credit for exaggeration, thereby distorting realty further by making negative statements seem positive.)
+Taking credit for exaggeration, thereby distorting reality further by making negative statements seem positive.)